Master of Science in Health Quality (M.Sc. [H.Q.])

 HQRS 898 (3 cr) Project in Healthcare Quality

-The focus of this course is on the scholarship of integration, implementation, and application.
-Students will conduct a quality improvement project in an area of interest.
-They will conduct the project, and present findings in a major paper.
+The focus of this course is the scholarship of integration, implementation, and application.
+Students will develop interdisciplinary group projects for system-based practice change to address a problem in healthcare, incorporating aspects of policy, equity, and social determinants.
+(3.0 credit units).
 Spring/Summer.
 T. Rotter.

 HQRS 900 Philosophy of Health Quality Science